andrewkozinski/take-home-assessment/backend/README.md

 ### The backend makes use of the following third party libraries:
 - Chi for API routing.
 Chosen for its more expressive routing.
+- joho/godotenv for loading environment variables from a .env file.